Posted on Feb 19, 2020

 People with cirrhosis should undergo routine liver cancer screening every 6 months to check for developing tumors.
 A liver ultrasound examination is typically sufficient for each checkup, assuming no abnormalities were discovered.

 To prevent diagnostic errors, it is highly recommended that patients get a second opinion on their liver cancer screening tests from a subspecialty radiologist.
-Without proper experience, there is increased risk of a misdiagnosis.
+Without proper experience, there is an increased risk of a misdiagnosis.
 Having a specialist provide a second opinion helps eliminate that risk.

 Specialty interpretation of a liver scan is especially important for patients who are navigating a liver cancer diagnosis.
 Treatment varies greatly depending on the stage and type of liver cancer - having another set of eyes confirm a diagnosis is extremely valuable, even if it's just for peace of mind.